 “Okay, Sue, how did you turn turkey breast into meat butter?”

 Turkey tenderloins typically come two to a package and are a little smaller than pork loins.
 In fact, they look a lot like chicken breasts, if the hen was named Dolly Parton.
 Two other benefits: this turkey is moist as can be, but has very little fat and is a great low-cal source of high quality protein.
 In addition, it is very affordable and the leftovers make fabulous sandwiches.
-(Try turkey, whipped cream cheese. green onions and cranberry sauce sandwiches!)
+(Try turkey, whipped cream cheese, green onions and cranberry sauce sandwiches!)

 Don’t be too daunted by the list of ingredients: use what you have on hand and just substitute something similar if you are missing an ingredient or two.
 I have made a couple of tweaks to Sue’s recipe, and you can feel free to do the same and make it your own.
 Marinades are awfully forgiving.
 As long as you have something salty (salt, soy) something a little sweet (teriyaki, sweet chili sauce, brown sugar, honey, maple syrup), something garlicky (fresh or powdered) and acidic (wine, vinegar, citrus juice) in the mix, it is probably going to be yummy!

-Turkey Tenderloins
+Grilled Turkey Tenderloins

-2 pound turkey breast tenderloins
+• 2 turkey breast tenderloins

 • 1/4 cup olive oil